EndPointCorp/end-point-blog/2022/08/ansible-tutorial-with-aws-ec2.md

 ### Conclusion

 That’s all, folks.
 We have successfully managed EC2 instances with Ansible.
 This tutorial covered the fundamentals of Ansible to start managing remote servers.

-Ansible rises above its competitors due to its simplicity of its installation, configuration and usage.
+Ansible rises above its competitors due to its simplicity of its installation, configuration, and usage.
 To get further information about Ansible you may visit its [official documentation](https://docs.ansible.com/ansible/latest/getting_started/index.html).